Why You Should Perform An Infrastructure Assessment

 The infrastructure your business runs on is one of the main factors in the speed, security, and reliability of your IT system’s performance.
-The performance of infrastructure, particularly legacy, on-premise infrastructure, tends to degrade over time.
+The performance of infrastructure, particularly legacy, on-premises infrastructure, tends to degrade over time.
 As your business grows and its workloads change, your infrastructure may become less suitable than it originally was.

 But how do you know what the benefits of new infrastructure will be?